nel/dimelo-easter-contest-evaluation/README.md

                           }
 - "uniq_visitor": 1

+Default livetraffic_id is suppose to only store 15 request (not 30).

+Nobody got 3 points on this question.

-# Env 4 - Slow request - 3
+# Env 4 - Slow request (*3 points*)

 Customized config.ru